18jeffreyma/18jeffreyma.github.io/_pages/about.md

 Work Experience
 ------
-I've interned at Google Brain as a Software Engineer on the [TensorFlow Extended](https://www.tensorflow.org/tfx) team, working on an end-to-end platform to automatically train and deploy ML models in production.
+I've previously interned at Google Brain as a Software Engineering Intern on the [TensorFlow Extended](https://www.tensorflow.org/tfx) team, working on an end-to-end platform to automatically train and deploy ML models in production.